pkuwwt/my_reading_notes/geoinfo/cesiumjs.md

   * imagery.imageryLayer: `ImageryLayer.prototype._requestImagery`
   * imageryLayer.imageryProvider: `ImageryProvider.prototype.requestImagery`

-So basically, `QuadtreeTile` will determine if current rendered tile need to be refined.
-There is a class `TileReplacementQueue` in `QuadtreeTile` used to maintain a list of cache.
+So basically, `QuadtreePrimitive` will determine if current rendered tile need to be refined.
+There is an instance of `TileReplacementQueue` in `QuadtreePrimitive` used to maintain a list of cache.

+`GlobeSurfaceTileProvider` uses the `TilingScheme` of the terrain provider, i.e. `GeographicTilingScheme` by default.

 ## Cesium Data Types